 There are many questions to ask about this game.
 To get the ball rolling we’ll focus on just one: What are all possible final scores?

-Students can explore this puzzle without technology, but I couldn’t resist building a Sketchpad model to accompany the puzzle.
-You can download the sketch using this link.
+Students can explore this puzzle without technology, but I couldn’t resist building the Web Sketchpad model below to accompany the puzzle.
 This is a great puzzle for implementing the Common Core Standards for Mathematical Practice!